-In the early 80s, I ventured out into the world at large.
-It really did turn out to be big.
-I soon met my partner when we were employed in Saudi Arabia.
-More time and few more instructional job positions passed.
-Then, at just one year shy of a dozen, we moved to western Canada.
+In the early 1980s, at the age of 22, I ventured out into the world at large.
+And it really did turn out to be big!
+A few years later, I met my partner when we were employed in Saudi Arabia.
+More time and few other Middle Eastern teaching positions passed.
+Then, after almost a dozen years in the Gulf, we moved to western Canada.
 That was in 1996.

-Therefore, my final and longest employment experience was at the British Columbia Institute of Technology.
-I was a language instructor for seventeen years.
-I taught technical and business English to adult international students and new Canadians.
-It was a fascinating career move and emotionally-rewarding experience.
+My final and longest employment experience was at the BC Institute of Technology.
+I was a language instructor there for seventeen years.
+I taught technical and business English to adult, international students and new Canadians.
+It was a fascinating career move and an emotionally-rewarding experience.
 Yet, I stopped as soon as it became financially feasible.
-My liberation was granted in the latter part of 2014.
+My liberation from work was granted in the latter part of 2014 at the age of 55.

-Since taking advantage of early retirement, Jay and I have lived overseas during dreary, west-coast winters.
-We have saved money but spent many extraordinary months in countries such as: Mexico, Egypt, Malaysia, Cambodia, Indonesia, the UAE, Sri Lanka, Argentina, and South Africa.
-As you may have guessed, we love summers in BC but also savour part of each year in warm and sunny spots.
+Since taking advantage of early retirement, Jay and I have lived overseas during our dreary, wet, west-coast winters.
+We have saved money but spent many extraordinary months in countries such as: Mexico, Egypt, Malaysia, Cambodia, Indonesia, the UAE, Sri Lanka, Argentina, Mauritius and South Africa.
+As you may have guessed, we love summers in beautiful British Columbia but now savour part of each year in freshly-adopted warm and sunny spots.

-This journal has been ongoing for well over twenty years.
-It's how we remember the things we did and when we did them.
-I'm happy to be able to share our experiences here.
+This daily, online journal has been active for well over twenty years.
+It's how we now remember things we did and when we did them.
+I'm honoured to be able to share our experiences here with you.

 Navigation Hints